 Wedding season is fast approaching and with all of the upcoming nuptials filling up your work calendar, we thought we’d help you out by curating staple pieces to fill up your closet (and some tips for dressing the part) that are (like our straps) both fashionable and functional for the work you have ahead of you.

 We chose pieces that can achieve a totally chic look without sacrificing too many of your day-to-day fashion go-to’s.
 These pieces aren’t ones you have to set aside in your closet as “work outfits” either.
-Yes, they are some unassuming pieces when coupled with practical shoes and understated accessories, but pair the sheath dress with a leather jacket and your favorite wedges or the Madewell jumpsuit with some leopard print heels and you’ve got some night-on-the-town looks that WILL turn heads.
+Yes, they are some unassuming pieces when coupled with practical shoes and understated accessories, but pair the Sonnet James midi dress with a leather jacket and your favorite heels or the Anthro jumpsuit with some platform wedges and you’ve got some night-on-the-town looks that WILL turn heads.

 WHAT TO WEAR: